 \section{Conclusions}

 \our{} is the first certifiably robust continual learning method, combining hypernetworks with interval arithmetic to ensure robustness across tasks.
-Its core, Interval MixUp, assigns smaller perturbation radii to virtual points farther from real data, tightening bounds and pushing decision boundaries away from certified regions, enhancing both robustness and accuracy, even under large perturbations and on challenging datasets.
+Its core component, Interval MixUp, assigns smaller perturbation radii to virtual points farther from real data, tightening bounds and pushing decision boundaries away from certified regions to enhance robustness and accuracy even under large perturbations.

-Furthermore, \our{} represents the first demonstrated approach to achieving substantial certified robustness in the CIL setting.
-This highlights the method’s ability to unify continual adaptation with formal guarantees, marking an important step toward robust lifelong learning.

-{\bf Limitations} While \our{} achieves strong certified robustness and adaptability across tasks, the use of IBP, despite its computational efficiency, may lead to overly conservative (i.e., wide) interval bounds.
-This can affect both the certified robustness and the efficiency of the continual learner, especially in high-dimensional settings.
+Moreover, \our{} is the first approach to demonstrate substantial certified robustness in the CIL setting, showing that continual adaptation and formal guarantees can be unified, an important step toward robust lifelong learning. \paragraph{Limitations.} While \our{} achieves strong certified robustness and adaptability, the use of IBP, though efficient, may yield overly conservative (i.e., wide) output bounds.
+This can affect both robustness and computational efficiency, particularly in high-dimensional settings.